foxxie911/SearchEngine/README.md

 ### Language & Library

 This project is implemented in Python.
-It also uses multiple Python library to ease the implementing process.
+It also uses multiple Python libraries to ease the implementing process.
 These libraries are:

 - Pandas
 - NetworkX